openCFS/cfs/README.md

 For building you need
 * [CMake](https://cmake.org)
 * C++ and Fortran compilers
-* some additional dependecies depending on the build configuration
+* some additional dependencies depending on the build configuration

 There are installation instructions for required dependencies for [Ubuntu](share/doc/developer/build-dependencies/ubuntu_latest.md),